titimoby/micropython/docs/radio.rst

 * Messages are filtered by address (like a house number) and group (like a named recipient at the specified address).
 * The rate of throughput can be one of three pre-determined settings.
 * Send and receieve bytes to work with arbitrary data.
+* Use `receive_all` to obtain a notion of receiving signal strength and distance.
 * As a convenience for children, it's easy to send and receive messages as strings.
 * The default configuration is both sensible and compatible with other platforms that target the BBC micro:bit.